NVIDIA/aistore/docs/sysfiles.md

 AIStore stores, maintains, and utilizes a number of system files that serve a variety of different purposes.

-> For the most recently updated list of system filenames, please see [`fname/fname.go`](https://github.com/NVIDIA/aistore/blob/master/cmn/fname/fname.go) source.
+> For the most recently updated system filenames and configuration directories, please see [`fname/fname.go`](https://github.com/NVIDIA/aistore/blob/master/cmn/fname/fname.go) source.

 This section tries to enumerate the *system files* and briefly describe their respective usages.